umco/umbraco-ditto/docs/getting-started.md

 ## What is Ditto?

 Ditto is a model mapper specifically designed to map `IPublishedContent` objects to a custom type.
 The goal is to easily enable the use of strongly-typed models within your MVC views.

-Ditto will attempt to automatically map the `IPublishedContent` properties with the properties of the model/POCO object based on naming convention.
+Ditto will automatically map the properties from `IPublishedContent` with the properties of the your model object (POCO class) based on naming conventions.

 ## Why use Ditto?

 Strongly-typed models in MVC views are cool!
 Mapping code is boring!
 Ditto offers a simple way to achieve this.

-The real question is "why have strongly-typed models?"
-Cleaner MVC views, smaller view-models, separation of concerns, but to name a few.
+The real question is "why have strongly-typed models?", this leads to cleaner MVC views, smaller simpler view-models, and separation of concerns.

 ## How do I use Ditto?